thothom/thothom.com/docs/overview/globals.md

 # Globals

-By default, symbiosis focus on keep all it's data encapsulated in the connection and repositories instances.
+By default, ThothOM focus on keep all it's data encapsulated in the connection and repositories instances.
 It may be a problem depending on the architecture and the frameworks that you are using.

 To facilitate this, you can define the connection instance globally, so you will have access to this in all parts of your system.